-The Brazil variety of deliciosa (not to be confused with “Monstera sp brazil”), has chunkier leaf sections compared to var. sierrana, but it is often sold as “var sierrana.”
+The Brazil common variety of deliciosa, has chunkier leaf sections compared to var. sierrana, but it is often sold as “var sierrana.”
 The primary way of telling the Brazilian common form apart from var. sierrana, is by looking at the sinus and lobes at the top of the leaf; this Common Brazil form of deliciosa, has a deep sinus and high lobes, whereas var sierrana has a shallower sinus and lower lobes.
-Basically, side by side, the leaves of var Brazil have “bigger ears”, and the rib-like section of the leaves are the most broad.
+Side by side the leaves of var Brazil have “bigger ears”, and the rib-like section of the leaves are the most broad.

 Photos of Monstera deliciosa var Brazil